heymikehaynes/crashthearcade/content/blog/silent-hill-2-remake-ending-leaked-online.md

 > Silent Hill 2‘s ending, as well as multiple secret endings, have been streamed on YouTube, with clips of the streams circulating social media.

-One could argue that the ending of the Silent Hill 2 remake was spoiled 23 years ago.
+One could argue that the endings were spoiled 23 years ago.